Recycled Plastic PackagingView Products

 100% Recyclable Material

 At Staeger we take our environmental responsibilities seriously.
-Not only is our packaging 100% recyclable, it is also made from recycled material.
+Not only is our packaging 100% recyclable, it is also made from recycled plastic.

 Our material of choice for our customers is rPET – that is recycled polyethylene terephthalate – with a 60% post-consumer waste content.
-In other words we source most of our material from old water bottles, rather than producing 100% brand new plastic – virgin plastic. rPET is a sandwich of two virgin layers on the outside (2 x 20%) and 60% Post-consumer waste in the middle.
+In other words, we source most of our material from old plastic water bottles and plastic carrier bags found at recycling collection centres, rather than producing 100% brand new plastic – virgin plastic. rPET is a sandwich of two virgin layers on the outside (2 x 20%) and 60% Post-consumer waste in the middle.
 This ensures that we’re not majorly increasing the overall levels of plastic on our planet.
 It also means that we’re minimising our emissions as the energy it takes to produce rPET material compared to virgin PET material is a ⅓ lower.

 In this way, we ensure that our packaging is not only protecting our clients’ product but that it’s also protecting the welfare of our planet.

 Minimising our Impact

 Our feedstock in 2000 was PVC, but once we became Marks and Spencer approved in 2004, we converted to APET & then to RPET.
 PVC was poor for the environment on disposal and there was no end market.
 On the other hand, PET was much sought after for the new water bottle industry.
 It made sense to change to PET as the material of choice for recycling.